Have a question?

 7. Is technology allowed?

 We highly discourage students from bringing laptops for a variety of reasons.
 First, we want students to fully engage in the Summit experience and not be distracted by their laptops.
 For that reason, students are only allowed to take notes on their laptops in class if there is a learning disability that requires it (if you require a laptop to take notes, please let our main office know before your session).
-Secondly, students do not have access to WiFi at the hotel.
+Secondly, students do not have access to WiFi.
 If they need to get WiFI they can go downtown during their free time to one of the many coffee shops.
 Third, students are responsible for any items they bring to Summit.
 Summit is not liable for any items stolen while a student is at Summit.
 Lastly, Summit students are not allowed to watch movies or listen to music on their laptops while at Summit.

 Students welcome to bring their smartphones or cell phones to Summit, but we encourage students to leave their phones off or in their rooms during class so they aren’t a distraction.
 Students are not allowed to watch movies or listen to music on their smartphones during their time at Summit.
 Social media is allowed, but we encourage students to limit their use during their session in order to fully engage in the experience of Summit.